Mark Cushing had a game to remember for the .

 "The character of our kids showed tonight," Moore said.
 "We finally pulled it all together and got a win."

 The loss was the second back-breaking loss in as many weeks for the Bulldogs.
-Last Saturday in its District opener, South (4-3, 3-2) lost by one point to Fort Zumwalt East.
+Last Saturday in its District opener, South (4-3, 3-2) to Fort Zumwalt East.

 "I think [we] played terrific," South head coach Scott Fulton said.
 "We had a couple of mental lapses, but our defense played fantastic.
 We got after their freshman quarterback.
 We knew that he was young and we got after him and rattled him a few time.
 But there offensive line is big and they handled us a few times, and they handled us when it mattered."